Getting to Marrakesh

-Thankfully we had a driver that new the location of our riad, as we would have been hard pressed to find it with few streets signs and derbs (or alleyways) pointing in every direction.
+Thankfully we had a driver that knew the location of our riad, as we would have been hard pressed to find it with few streets signs and derbs (or alleyways) pointing in every direction.
 The car was too large to make it down the narrow streets, so we were met by a baggage porter who wheeled our luggage in an old cart to Riad Karmela where we were staying for one night.

-The entrance door to our riad was really low and the registration process was quite simple.
-Of course, as customary, we were offered a cup of mint tea in the courtyard which was home to pet tortoise before we were escorted up a narrow, twisting stairwell to our second floor room.
-The place was quite lovely, especially for $70 and aside from the slow pick-up and lousy exchange rate (try the airport instead), this is great place to stay. www.riadkarmela.com or email@example.com
+The entrance door to our riad was really low.
+After ducking into the lobby, we went through the registration process which included being offered a cup of mint tea.
+Upon finishing our tea in the courtyard complete with a pet tortoise, we followed a staff member up a narrow, twisting stairwell to our second floor room.
+The place was quite lovely, especially for $70.
+Aside from the slow pick-up and lousy exchange rate (try the airport instead), this is great place to stay.

 We only spent a few minutes in our room to change clothes, however, as our guide that Suman scheduled to take us around the souks was already waiting for us for our 3pm appointment.

 He took us to some very cool places that we wouldn’t have known about or noticed had we just been wandering around lost.
 Our first stop was on the backside of a hammam, which offers steam baths and massages.
 We entered a dark chamber with a bed on the right and large compartment of sawdust on the left.
-Down the stairs was a gentleman who sat tending the fire which heated the hot water for the hammam!
+Down the stairs, a gentleman sat tending the fire which heated the hot water for the hammam!
 Locals also brought him things to be cooked in the fire.

 From there we weaved past businesses, mosques and homes with countless varieties of doors.
-I just loved the doors…tall, short, decorative, plain, wood, metal…many decorated with the Hasma (or Hand of Fatima), the universal sign of protection.
+I just loved the doors…tall, short, decorative, plain, wood, metal.
+Many are decorated with the Hasma (or Hand of Fatima), the universal sign of protection.

 As we walked, Youssef was quick to explain to us Islam and to discuss his beloved king.
 Islam encompasses Surrender, Submission, Obedience, Sincerity, and Peace.
 As an American, it was nice to hear his explanation, as unfortunately we only hear about Islam through the sensational seeking media when something awful takes place.
 Jetlagged, I certainly can’t recall all he told us, so in an effort to provide accurate information, I found this website.

 The Berbers are an ethnic group indigenous to North Africa and most are Sunni Muslims.
 One of many handicrafts they are known for are their rugs.
 Suman was interested in seeing these, so Youssef led us to Dar Mejbar, a store or maybe I should say palace of rugs!
 For rugs email: firstname.lastname@example.org

 First a glass is poured which is then put back into the tea kettle in order to mix the tea.
 Next the tea we drink is poured from about 18 inches high in order to create a little froth on the surface.
 It is customary to have three glasses of tea too.
-The first glass is a gentle as life.
-The second glass as strong as love.
-The third glass is a bitter as death (as the tea gets stronger as it steeps).
+The first glass is as gentle as life.
+The second glass is as strong as love.
+The third glass is as bitter as death (as the tea gets stronger as it steeps).
 It is known as Berber Whiskey due to the daily, social interaction that takes place around tea drinking.
 We stopped at two glasses before we bid our farewells.

 Women, in particular the most conservative who were draped in clothing from head to toe with only their eyes showing, did not want their pictures taken.
 It seemed sort of ironic since it was impossible for the regular person to tell who they were.
-Others wished to be paid for a photo, so most of the time, I had to sneak a photo from a dark corner while making sure I didn’t get run over by a moped that zipped between the pedestrians, resort to my iphone, or settle for shots at places where Suman shopped.
+Others wished to be paid for a photo.
+As such, I sneaked photos from a dark corner careful to avoid the moped zipping between pedestrians.
+Occasionally I resorted to my iphone for a quick snap or settled for shots at places where Suman shopped.

 We walked by the communal oven for baking bread (though it wasn’t open) on our way to a lantern shop as well as a spice shop before we passed by a square and were eventually led to the main tourist section, Djemâa el Fna.
 This centuries-old square, once a meeting point for farmers, tradesmen, storytellers and healers, is now home to snake charmers, transvestite dancers, women that painted henna design, and countless food carts that mostly sold smoothies.
 It was surrounded by many terraced cafes as well that provided a nice place to view the chaos and the sunset.

 We were to take the first right, then the first left.
 We had to pass by the colorful paintings we saw earlier and turn right at the vegetables.
 If we got lost, we were supposed to ask an older person.
-We heeded his advice and went to the second floor of Restaruant Chez Cehgrouni to eat our tajine of lamb for only $6 as we looked out over the busy square.
+We heeded his advice and went to the second floor of Restaurant Chez Cehgrouni to eat our tajine of lamb for only $6 as we looked out over the busy square.